Cinnamon Roll Muffin Recipe

 Bake for 17-20 minutes, or until a toothpick inserted in the middle of your muffins comes out clean.
 Let muffins cool in the baking tins for 5 minutes, then transfer to a wire rack and let them cool completely before frosting.

 For the icing, beat the cream cheese until light and fluffy.
-Add the sifted powdered sugar, vanilla extract and salt, and mix until combined.
+Add the sifted powdered sugar, vanilla extract, and salt, and mix until combined.
 Fill a piping bag with it, or a zip lock bag and cut a small hole in the corner of the bag, and drizzle on top of each muffin.
-Make sure muffins are completely cooked first!
+Make sure the muffins are completely cooked first!

 How to store these Cinnamon muffins